Information page of frequently asked questions for students wishing to apply.

 Go to: gradstudy.rutgers.edu and complete an online application.

 To complete the application, you will need to know the institutional code (R2790).

-We require three (3) letters of recommendation, a personal statement (1 to 2 pages single spaced) that describes your academic background, your research interests, and any other information you consider relevant to your scholarly profile, a writing sample, about 20 pages double spaced, demonstrating the applicant's abilities as a literary critic (either one 20-page paper or two 10-page papers is acceptable), a curriculum vita, all relevant transcripts (undergraduate and graduate), Test Scores: For Admissions year 2021, the English Department is not requiring the GRE subject or general test, and such scores will not be considered by the admissions committee in its deliberations.
-TOEFL scores are required and scores may not be older than 2 years.
-However, for the 2020-2021 admission cycle, the English Department will also accept the Duolinguo English Test in place of the TOEFL.
+We require three (3) letters of recommendation, a personal statement (1 to 2 pages single spaced) that describes your academic background, your research interests, and any other information you consider relevant to your scholarly profile, a writing sample, about 20 pages double spaced, demonstrating the applicant's abilities as a literary critic (either one 20-page paper or two 10-page papers is acceptable), a curriculum vita, all relevant transcripts (undergraduate and graduate), Test Scores: The Admissions Committee does NOT consider GRE test scores (subject or general) in its deliberations, and we do not accept GRE scores from our applicants.
+A TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System) test scores is required if your undergraduate education was completed in a non-English speaking country.
+Please see complete details regarding exemptions and additional TOEFL requirements by visiting: https://gradstudy.rutgers.edu/information/international-students.
 All supporting documentation should be uploaded electronically into the application.
 There is a $70.00 fee required with the application.
 We will notify you before folders are reviewed if we do not have all your information.

 Our students are admitted in the fall only.

 This is a Ph.D.
 Program.
 Rutgers has M.A. programs in Camden (Phone: (856) 225-6121) and Newark (Phone: (973) 353-5279.